yucigou/JerseyRestExample/README.md

 # JerseyRestExample

+Example to demo:

-Example to demo RESTful web service based on Jersey
+ 1. RESTful web service based on Jersey
+ 2. Apply Spring Security Basic and Digest to security the API